Net neutrality: Discrimination by Internet Protocol (IP) address

+In a practice called zero-rating, companies will not invoice data use related to certain IP addresses, favoring the use of those services.
+Examples include Facebook Zero, Wikipedia Zero, and Google Free Zone.
+These zero-rating practices are especially common in the developing world.
+Aside from the zero-rating method, ISPs will also use certain strategies to reduce the costs of pricing plans such as the use of sponsored data.
+In a scenario where a sponsored data plan is used, a third party will step in and pay for all the content that it (or the carrier or consumer) does not want around.
+This is generally used as a way for ISPs to remove out-of-pocket costs from subscribers.

-Sometimes Internet Service Providers (ISPs) will charge some companies, but not others, for the traffic they cause on the ISP's network.
+Sometimes ISPs will charge some companies, but not others, for the traffic they cause on the ISP's network.
 French telecom operator Orange, complaining that traffic from YouTube and other Google sites consist of roughly 50% of total traffic on the Orange network, made a deal with Google, in which they charge Google for the traffic incurred on the Orange network.
 Some also thought that Orange's rival ISP Free throttled YouTube traffic.
 However, an investigation done by the French telecommunications regulatory body revealed that the network was simply congested during peak hours.

-Aside from the zero-rating method, ISPs will also use certain strategies to reduce the costs of pricing plans such as the use of sponsored data.
-In a scenario where a sponsored data plan is used, a third party will step in and pay for all the content that it (or the carrier or consumer) does not want around.
-This is generally used as a way for ISPs to remove out-of-pocket costs from subscribers.